Vizzuality/skytruth-30x30/frontend/README.md

 yarn install
 ```

-Copy the .env.example file to .env.local and fill in the NEXT_PUBLIC_API_URL field with the url of the API.
-(By default it's http://localhost:1337)
+Copy the .env.example file to .env.default and fill in the fields with values from LastPass.

-Add the NEXT_PUBLIC_MAPBOX_TOKEN field with the Mapbox token of the project.
-(You can get one [here](https://account.mapbox.com/access-tokens/))
+**Note:**

+`HTTP_AUTH_*` and `NEXTAUTH_*` fields enable temporary auth with a hardcoded user/pass for pre-launch purposes.
+If all fields are set, a username and password will be required.
+Auth details are available on LastPass.

 ### Start